tmayoff/obsidian-meals/README.md

 ## Features

 - Search & Filter recipes based on ingredients you have
-- TODO create/update or generate 'Meal Plan' note for each week you need to plan
+- Create/update or generate 'Meal Plan' note for each week you need to plan
 - TODO generate shopping lists for you for the week